MemerGamer/quickstart-for-react-ts-vite-tailwind/TypeScript.md

 ## Non-null Assertion Operator

 TypeScript provides the non-null assertion operator (`!`) to tell the compiler that a value will not be null or undefined at runtime, even if the type declaration allows it.
-It asserts that the value is non-null and non-undefined

-, allowing you to access properties or call methods without a compiler error.
+It asserts that the value is non-null and non-undefined, allowing you to access properties or call methods without a compiler error.

 ```typescript
 const element = document.getElementById("myElement")!;